-Occidental students develop their personal and academic potentials, while supporting the endeavors of their peers.
-Students have access to 31 majors, as well as supplementary learning opportunities like research and experiential learning.
-Occidental motivates its students to push through their boundaries, elevating their college experiences to extend beyond the classroom.
+Occidental students develop their personal and academic potentials, all while supporting the endeavors of their peers.
+They can choose from 31 majors as well as supplementary learning opportunities like research and experiential learning.
+Occidental motivates it students to push past their boundaries to elevate their college experiences and extend their growth beyond the classroom.

 Liberal Arts and Joint Academics

 Occidental is a liberal arts institution, offering its students a well-rounded education that spans multiple disciplines.
-Students are given the option to take classes at Caltech or the Art Center, and some students go on to earn joint degrees from Columbia University, Keck Graduate Institute, and Caltech.
+Students are also given the option to take classes at Caltech or the Art Center in order to have the best possible array of courses for their academic pursuits.
+Some students go on to earn joint degrees from Columbia University, Keck Graduate Institute, and Caltech.

 Occidental faculty are genuinely interested in their students.
-They gently, but firmly, encourage them to explore concepts outside of their comfort zones.
-Add to this a student-to-faculty ratio of 10:1, which translates into a more individualized and intimate learning experience for every student.
+They firmly and enthusiastically encourage them to explore concepts outside of their comfort zones.
+With a student-to-faculty ratio of 10:1, such a challenge is achievable with the help of an individualized and intimate learning experience for every student.

 Professors and their Roles

-Occidental faculty work tirelessly, fulfilling roles outside of being professors.
-Faculty serve as mentors, advisors, and guides to students.
-This done, relationships between faculty and students are much stronger, creating a more meaningful educational experience for both parties.
+Occidental faculty work tirelessly, fulfilling roles far beyond those as lecturers.
+Professors serve as mentors, advisors, and guides to their students.
+The relationships between faculty and students are much stronger, creating a more meaningful educational experience for both parties.

 Occidental is committed to diversity.
 Every member of the campus community is reminded to keep the College’s commitment to inclusion at heart.
-Diversity changes all the time, and Occidental makes it a mission to stay abreast of these changes so as to better serve the needs of the community.
-At the forefront of this effort are the faculty members who set a positive example for the students.
+The nuance of diversity is constantly changing shape, and Occidental makes it a mission to stay abreast of issues so as to serve the needs of the community.
+At the forefront of this effort are the faculty members who strive to set a positive example for their students.

-Occidental offers several clubs and organizations from media and entertainment to sustainability initiatives.
-Students are also given the option to create their own club if they discover a passion not yet established.
+Occidental offers several clubs and organizations with areas of focus ranging from media and entertainment to sustainability.
+Students are also given the option to create their own club if they have particular passions that are not yet represented.
 Occidental also has a lively Greek life, giving students the option to rush and enjoy the bonds of a sorority or fraternity.

-Occidental is located in the city of Los Angeles, affording students access to the amenities and attractions of the city.
-L.A.’s warm climate gives students the opportunity to enjoy the great outdoors year-round.
-What’s more, the proximity to the city gives students the ability to intern for and work at major institutions and businesses.
+Occidental is located in the city of Los Angeles, affording students access to the amenities and attractions of the famed, thriving city.
+L.A.’s warm climate makes it easy to enjoy the great outdoors year-round.
+What’s more, the proximity to the city gives students many chances to intern for and work at major institutions and businesses.

-Occidental has three offices that are wholly dedicated to community engagement and service initiatives.
-The Center for Community Based Learning brings together groups from the campus community to focus on social justice issues.
-The Office of Community Engagement hooks students up with service initiatives where they can apply Occidental’s values to the greater community.
+Occidental has three offices that are wholly dedicated to community engagement and service.
+The Center for Community-Based Learning brings together groups from the campus community to bring awareness to issues of social justice, and the Office of Community Engagement hooks students up with service opportunities through which they can apply Occidental’s values to the greater community.
 The Urban & Environmental Policy Institute links social initiatives with environmental needs, helping students to bring about change with regards to sustainability.

-Occidental is committed to preparing students for success after college.
-The College is dedicated to developing the whole student though multiple disciplines and concentrations.
-Students will graduate with experience in sciences and arts.
-They will be well-read, outspoken, and intelligent individuals.
-When it is time to receive their diplomas, they will be ready.
+Occidental prepares students for success after college, developing their breadth of knowledge through multiple disciplines and concentrations.
+Students graduate with experience in sciences and arts.
+They are well-read, outspoken, and intelligent individuals.
+When it is time to receive their diplomas, they are ready.

-Occidental offers a job shadowing program to its students called “Walk In My Shoes” (WIMS).
-The program connects students with alumni and community members.
-Students gain experience in their chosen fields of study, while learning from a professional.
-A host works with students in order to place them in the proper shadowing program.
-Before students embark on their shadowing experience, they will complete a series of preparatory tasks like pre-site training and reflective essays.
+Occidental offers a job-shadowing program to its students called “Walk In My Shoes” (WIMS).
+This program connects students with alumni and community members, exposing them to professional, applied methods in their chosen fields of study.
+A designated host works individually with students in order to place them in the proper shadowing program that best prepares them for the future goals.
+Before students embark on their shadowing experience, they complete a series of preparatory tasks like pre-site training and writing reflective essays.

 The Career Development Center

-The Career Development Center is great for guiding student uncertainty to bright ideas.
-The center works with students to help create a link between college life and the real world.
-Students can use the center to seek out internship and job shadowing opportunities.
+The Career Development Center is great for transforming student uncertainty into bright, ambitious ideas.
+This Center works with students to help link their college-life experiences to the real world, clarifying their options for the future.
+Students can also use the Center to seek out internship and job-shadowing opportunities.

 Internships are a great way for students to implement academic theories into a professional setting.
-Students will gain valuable skills as they experience what it feels like to work in a professional environment.
-Occidental’s relationship to Los Angeles brings numerous opportunities to students seeking internships.
-The city provides several options for gaining industry experience.
+They teach valuable skills while providing the experience of what it feels like to work in a professional environment.
+Occidental’s relationship to Los Angeles brings numerous opportunities to students seeking internships, connecting students to an endless array of professional, top-notch industries.

 |25th Percentile||75th Percentile|